 Evaluation of training is a continuous ongoing process.
-At the conclusion of sustained training, participants will complete the online evaluation survey provided in the Professional Growth System (PGS).
-These surveys are monitored by the consultant and used for improvement purposes.
+At the conclusion of sustained training, participants will complete the online follow-up evaluation survey provided in the Professional Growth System (PGS).
 The surveys are also monitored by the district to determine the need for further training.
 (Professional Development System, Appendix D)